asala-ai/asala-ai/README.md

 ## 👩‍💻 About Me

-I am a passionate **Data Science and Artificial Intelligence student** at UCAS – University College of Applied Sciences.
+I am a passionate **Data Science and Artificial Intelligence student**

 I enjoy **Python programming, data analysis, and building intelligent solutions**.
 I have practical experience in **project management**, I’m skilled at **creative problem solving** and **innovative idea generation**, and I am **eager to learn new technologies and approaches**.